Shimano: Results

 Alexi Grewal used a bicycle equipped with Shimano DynaDrive chainset and pedals (the remainder of the components on his bicycle were primarily Suntour and DiaCompe) to win the 1984 Olympic road race in Los Angeles.
 In the 1988 Giro d'Italia, Andrew Hampsten rode Shimano to its first Grand Tour victory.
 In 2002, world championships in both the road and time trial disciplines were won on Shimano equipment.
 Alberto Contador's 2007 victory in the Tour de France on a Shimano-equipped bicycle represents the first official General Classification victory in that race by a rider using Shimano components (Lance Armstrong originally won the TDF with Shimano in 1999 but was later disqualified due to drug use).

 VIA

 "VIA" ("Vehicle Inspection Association") is stamped on all Shimano parts.
 It is an official approval stamp used to certify parts of Japanese vehicles – including bicycles.
 This mark signifies compliance with certain quality standards.

-Road groupsets

-Mountain groupsets

-The first Shimano MTB groupset was Deore XT in 1983.
-It was based on a 1981 Deore derailleur built for touring.